 By helping your team solve the problem, you are developing their skills.
 They get more confident.
 As they propose the solution, they are more invested in the process of executing the solution.
 This helps you prepare them to handle difficult situations in the future.

-2nd skill: Ability to listen with patience and observe
+2nd skill: Your ability to listen with patience and observe

 This is a pre-requisite for the first skill.
 Only if you listen carefully and observe, you can ask the right questions.
 Equally important is letting the team know that you are paying attention to what they say or ask.
 Not being able to or wanting to listen is a major reason for relationship and trust issues, both at work and home.